db-benchmarks/db-benchmarks/README.md

 https://tech.marksblogg.com/benchmarks.html

 Mark did a great job making the taxi rides test on so many different databases and search engines.
 But since the tests are made on different hardware, the numbers in the resulting table aren't really comparable.
-You always need to keep this in mind when you evaluate the results in the table.
+You always need to keep this in mind when evaluating the results in the table.

 -------